 - When a player fails to complete the same level multiple times in a row.

 Alternatively, some apps include a rewarded video option in the in-app shop.
+Like an offer wall, users can access these video ads anytime.

 What are the Benefits of Rewarded Ads?